Meet the Team

 Steve Cram CBE

 Christine is a Trustee of COCO.
 Christine is a qualified Chartered Accountant at KPMG and spent 13 years working with KPMG before moving into the industry.
 She currently works for Wilton Universal Group as Finance Director.
 Outside of work Christine enjoys running, regularly seen sporting Team COCO colours around the North East and beyond.
 She has also recently developed a love of golf, following the Steve Cram Celebrity Golf Day.
-She lives with her husband Dave in Newcastle.
+She lives with her husband Dave in Newcastle, and is looking forward to trekking Wadi Rum for COCO in November.

 Carsten has enjoyed an award-winning career of over 25 years in the payroll industry.
 No stranger to fundraising, Carsten has also donned the orange Team COCO jersey on many occasions, running the Barcelona, Amsterdam and Kielder marathons (to name but a few), cycling across Kenya and leading a winning Coast to Coast team.
 A native of Denmark, Carsten is an adopted Geordie with a legendary zest for life.
 Firmly believing ‘we make a living by what we get, we make a life by what we give’, his generosity and enthusiasm endear him to everyone he meets.

-Rosie joined the COCO team as Administration Assistant in October 2018, becoming the Administrator in 2020.
+Rosie joined the COCO team as Administration Assistant in October 2018, becoming the Administrator in 2020 and Operations Manager in 2022.
 A passionate advocate of the importance of education, Rosie spent five years teaching Modern Foreign Languages in various schools across the North East.
 As well as loving languages and literature, Rosie also enjoys the outdoors and is a keen gardener.
 She can often be found in her allotment plot, growing fruit and vegetables with varying degrees of success.